 Working with the rural Diocese of Wau, we are training teachers.
 Teacher training is the fastest way of bringing better quality education to larger numbers of children and young people .

 We put young people who have completed secondary school, or who are in the latter stages of secondary education, through a three-year teacher-training programme.
 Trainee teachers teach in the mornings, and train in the afternoons.
 Through the programme, we are already beginning to improve the quality of education.

-The teacher training programme also addresses another huge challenge – providing viable employment.
-Thousands of young people join militia groups every year in the absence of any other source of livelihood, creating a vicious cycle of destruction.
-We hope that by providing alternative employment we will break this cycle and begin to build peace for families and communities who have experienced so much suffering.
+The teacher training programme also addresses another huge challenge – providing viable employment for young people.
+By giving an alternative to joining the militia, we hope to begin building peace for families and communities who have experienced so much suffering.